-NOTE: This process is commonly referred to as mirroring.
+NOTE This process is commonly referred to as mirroring.

-However, it should not be confused with RAID mirroring, where all files are constantly mirrored on a second disk drive, which can significantly affect performance.
+However, it should not be confused with RAID mirroring, where all files are constantly mirrored on a second disk drive.
+The SG30 copies files on a regularly scheduled basis, not continuously.
+If you set the snapshot for once a day at 12:00, then you will need to reenter all data entered since 12:00.